MilesCranmer/DispatchDoctor.jl/README.md

 1
 ```

+although this will error if you try to use it simultaneously
+from two separate threads.

-Instability errors are also skipped during precompilation.
+Note that instability errors are automatically skipped during precompilation.

 > [!NOTE]
 > `@stable` will have no effect on code if it is: